Lancaster Nightline Privacy Notice

 How we process your data

 As a general rule, Nightline does not store personal data of service users in call records.
 We keep call logs, but these are limited to primarily statistical information and no identifying information is recorded.
 Call statistics are used to improve our service and shared with stakeholders whom support and fund us, such as the Lancaster University Students Union.

 On some occasions, in order to detect and prevent abuse to Nightline services, we do collect data about calls we believe to be non-genuine, in order to prevent such calls taking place again in the future.
-This information includes details of the caller and the topics discussed on the call.
+This information includes the phone number, details of the caller and the topics discussed on the call.

 In certain circumstances, Nightline may share personal data with a third party:

 Any information relating to an act or potential act of terrorism will be reported to the police in order to comply with our legal obligation under the Terrorism Act 2000

 Any calls where there is a threat to either a child or an adult at risk may require us to make a report to the police or to the local authority.
 This is done to meet our responsibilities to protect vulnerable individuals.

 Where we receive a call where there is a serious risk of harm to the caller we may pass personal data onto the emergency services in order to protect the vital interests of the caller